-but sometimes, at least for me, that kind of pride is tainted with self-doubt. i cross my fingers hoping no one notices the cracks in the veneer, or the chips in the paint–the little defects that eat away at a sense of accomplishment. i duck out of the limelight because i figure if anyone got to the bottom of things, they’d realize i’m a Fraud Generalist at Life.
+But sometimes, in my case, that kind of pride is tainted with self-doubt.
+I cross my fingers hoping no one notices the cracks in the veneer, or the chips in the paint–the little defects that eat away at a sense of accomplishment.
+I duck out of the limelight because I figure if anyone got to the bottom of things, they’d realize i’m a Fraud Generalist at Life.

 It’s hard to take a big bite out of recognition; I’d rather nibble a bit, in case it turns out I don’t actually deserve what’s coming to me.

 But – but! – there is another sort of pride that is more buoying, and exhilarating: the pride that comes from contributing to someone else’s success.

 That kind of pride is my favorite, because it involves the ego-once-removed. if you’ve been a part of someone else’s journey to accomplishment, whether setting the stage, plotting the course, pushing (or dragging) them over a hump, or just holding their hand along the way–it’s a kind of satisfaction that can’t be replicated.